 Includes a linker construction project written in Perl, with project files available for download.
 Covers dynamic linking in Windows, UNIX, Linux, BeOS, and other operating systems.
 Explains the Java linking model and how it figures in network applets and extensible Java code.
 Helps you write more elegant and effective code, and build applications that compile, load, and run more efficiently.

 practicing programmers, computer language designers and developers, and students.

-Published: October 1999
+- 11th October 1999

-Imprint: Morgan Kaufmann
+- Morgan Kaufmann

 "I enjoyed reading this useful overview of the techniques and challenges of implementing linkers and loaders.
 While most of the examples are focused on three computer architectures that are widely used today, there are also many side comments about interesting and quirky computer architectures of the past.
-I can tell from these war stories that the author really has been there himself and survived to tell the tale."Guy Steele
+I can tell from these war stories that the author really has been there himself and survived to tell the tale."—Guy Steele

 John Levine is the author or co-author of many books, including lex & yac (O'Reilly), Programming for Graphics Files in C and C++ (Wiley), and The Internet for Dummies (IDG).
 He is also publisher emeritus of the Journal of C Language Translation, long-time moderator of the comp.compilers newsgroup, and the creator of one of the first commercial Fortran 77 compilers.
 He holds a Ph.D. in Computer Science from Yale University.

 author, Trumansburg, New York, U.S.A.